yoyoberenguer/PygameShader/README.md

 #### When do you need to compile the cython code ?

-Each time you are modifying any of the following files shader.pyx, shader.pxd, __init__.pxd or any external C code if applicable
+Each time you are modifying any of the pyx files such as shader.pyx, shader.pxd, __init__.pxd or any external C code if applicable

 1) open a terminal window